In Egypt, Gazans sought to leave the war. But it’s not far behind.

 | Deir al-Balah, Gaza Strip; and Amman, Jordan

-Between October and May, between 80,000 and 100,000 Palestinian residents of Gaza are estimated to have fled the war to Egypt.
+Between October and May, some 80,000 to 100,000 Palestinian residents of Gaza are estimated to have fled the war to Egypt.
 Some were allowed to enter on humanitarian grounds or through a foreign passport.
 But most entered by paying thousands of dollars to a tourism company with ties to the Egyptian military that helped get them on a list to cross the border.

 Having paid so much to enter Egypt, families now struggle with dwindling reserves.
 Unable to legally work, Gazans say they spend their days sitting in Cairo apartments they can barely afford, grimly following updates on missile strikes and famine.
 They launch GoFundMe campaigns for relatives left behind and anxiously await to hear from loved ones back home.